 The math stopped working

-More volume, fewer people, lower signal per application.
+More volume, lower signal per application.
 AI made it trivial to apply everywhere in one click, so the top of the funnel filled up with applications that took no thought to send and take real time to read.

 Why manual screening breaks